Archive for productivity

 I measure more than just what I eat.
 I record personal expenses, how I use my time, what books I read and many other personal metrics.
 This may seem a tad obsessive, but I’ve found it greatly helps me in staying productive and reaching my goals.
 Besides, a little obsessiveness isn’t always a bad thing when it comes to reaching your personal targets.

-personal change, personal changes, What is personal change, examples of personal change, example of personal change, articles on personal change, examples of personal changes, personal changes examples, personal change examples, what is personal changes
+personal change, personal changes, What is personal change, examples of personal change, articles on personal change, example of personal change, examples of personal changes, personal changes examples, whats a personal change, you can approach any goals

 Photo: stock photo

 How to complete a full workday by noon?
 Sounds impossible, right?
 But on many days, by 12 o’clock, I have completed work that should normally take eight hours.
 And I don’t wake up at 4 a.m. to achieve this.

 Actually, finishing everything by noon isn’t too difficult.
 If you add up all the time you spend procrastinating, distracted, or tired at work, it would probably make up half of your day.
 If you eliminated this wasted time, ending your day at noon wouldn’t be hard.

 The problem, of course, is in the actual elimination of all that wasted time.
 A lot of productivity advice looks like simplistic dieting advice (“Eat less!”).
 Unfortunately cutting that wasted time is the tricky part.
 However, by making a few simple changes in your approach, you can make it far easier to cut the fat.

 If you view work as something that starts at 9 and ends at 5, you won’t be able to finish everything by noon.
 When you evaluate yourself for time spent working, rather than work completed, procrastination is often the result.